dprelogo/SPax/README.md

 # for CUDA>=11.1 and cuDNN>=8.2
 pip install ".[gpu]" -f https://storage.googleapis.com/jax-releases/jax_releases.html
 ```
+See [JAX installation](https://github.com/google/jax#installation) instructions for other CUDA/cuDNN versions and update JAX accordingly.
 ## Additional flags
 In the case CUDA is not recognized, run as
 ```